yaroslav-softcode/paste-pen/README.md

 # Paste Pen

-**A portable app for drawing over the Windows screen, taking screenshots and inserting images with build in background removal.** An extended alternative to Epic Pen and gInk — no installation required, fully open-source.
+**A portable app for drawing over the Windows screen, taking screenshots and inserting images with build in background removal.** An extended alternative to Epic Pen and gInk.
+Perfectly suited for Presentations, AI coding interactions, and Trading with charts overlay.".
+No installation required, fully open-source.

 💡 *The idea for this app came from my dissatisfaction with how existing alternatives handle inserting images over the desktop.
 I decided to eliminate this shortcoming in my own app and include all the features I personally needed.
 Especially, I wanted a feature for inserting charts with the ability to stretch them, transform and remove the background.*